-Price risk is the risk that the fair value or future eash flows of a financial instrument will fluctuate because of changes in net assets value (NAV) of the financial instruments held.
+Price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in net assets value (NAV) of the financial instruments held

 The Company manages the surplus funds majorly through investments in debt based mutual fund schemes.
 The price of investment in these mutual fund schemes is reflected through Net Asset Value (NAV) declared by the Asset Management Company on daily basis as reflected by the movement in the NAV of invested schemes.
-The Company is exposed to price risk on such investments.
+The Company is exposed to price risk on such investments

-The carrying amount of the Company's investments designated as at fair value through profit or loss at the end of the reporting period are as follows:
+The carrying amount of the Company's investments designated as at fair value through profit or loss at the end of the reporting period are as follows

-Particulars As at As at

-31st March 2021 31st March 2020
+Particulars As at 31st March 2022 INR Lacs As at 31st March 2021 INR Lacs Investments in mutual funds 8,075.48 9,800.03

-INR Lacs INR Lacs

-Investments in mutual funds 9.800.03 10.249.44